hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Rust/README.md

 # Simple Function: Rust to IR

 In this tutorial we will build LLVM IR using our same simple function.
-This time, however, our starting point will be Rust
+This time, however, our starting point will be Rust programming languages.

 ## Rust Installation